MaurizioB/pyfreopen/README.md

 uses the C function 'freopen' to redirect _stdout_ and _stderr_ to a file.

 ## Usage
-Right now there's not a real installation procedure, but you can compile it by launching this command:
+Right now there is no real installation procedure, but you can compile it by launching this command:

-    gcc -I /usr/include/python2.7/ -shared freopen.c -o freopen
+    gcc -I /usr/include/python2.7/ -shared freopen.c -o freopen.so

 There are just two methods, that work the same way: